All visitors to Italy are required to declare their presence within 8 days of arrival. There are 3 ways this can be accomplished:

-If you fly direct from the United States to Italy, then the border control officer will place a stamp inside your passport which indicates the moment you entered the country.
+- If you fly direct from the United States to Italy, then the border control officer will place a stamp inside your passport which indicates the date you entered the country.
 If they try to wave you through without stamping your passport, you can ask for the stamp.

 Further details: How to report entering Italy